I grow old ever learning many things.

 My Fall field class in mushroom identification has no prerequisites and is open to anyone interested in mushrooms.
 Students learn to use field guides and keys to identify Ithaca-area mushrooms, endure brief lectures about mushroom poisoning and mycophagy, and sometimes get rained on in the forest.

-The class meets the first 8 wks of Fall semester.
+The class meets for 8 wks, starting the 2nd week of Fall semester.
 On Wednesday afternoons we visit local forests to collect mushrooms; Wednesday evenings we meet again to identify them.
 Grades are based on a mushroom collection, a quiz, and a final practical exam.
 The class is offered for letter grade only.
 It counts as CALS distribution credit in Life Sciences.

 Current Topics in Fungal Biology